 - Explain the pros and cons of your legal options

 - Prioritize your goals and figure out how to achieve them

-The types—and amount—of compensation you can recover after a motor vehicle accident depends on the types of injuries you suffered.
-All of your injuries will fall into one of the two categories described below.
+The types—and amount—of compensation you may recover after a motor vehicle accident depends on the types of injuries you’ve suffered.
+All of your damages will fall into one of two categories:

 The legal term for monetary losses from an accident is “economic damages.”
 Examples of such damages include:

-- Loss of wages: You took time off (days, weeks, or more) from work because your injuries prevented you from fulfilling your job duties.
+- Lost wages: You took time off (days, weeks, or more) from work because your injuries prevented you from fulfilling your job-related duties.

-- Loss of earning capacity: Your injuries make it much more difficult for you to earn a living and support your family.
+- Lost earning capacity: Your injuries make it more difficult for you to earn a living and support your family.

 - Repair expenses: The accident caused property damage, particularly damage to your car, that you paid to have fixed.